-OP 25 describes the review, analysis, and recommended procedures and reporting requirements that the Federal Transit Administration (FTA) expects from the Project Management Oversight Contractor (PMOC) regarding ongoing or recurring oversight of major capital transit projects prior to and upon receiving a Small Starts Grant Agreement (SSGA) or Full Funding Grant Agreement (FFGA).
-In addition, it is to describe the expected type and quality of reports of the PMOC's findings, conclusions, and recommendations based on oversight activities.
+OP 25 describes the review, analysis, and recommended procedures and reporting requirements that FTA expects from the PMOC regarding ongoing or recurring oversight of major capital transit projects prior to and upon receiving a Small Starts Grant Agreement (SSGA) or Full Funding Grant Agreement (FFGA).
+In addition, OP 25 describes the expected type and quality of reports of the PMOC's findings, conclusions, and recommendations based on oversight activities.